Skip to main content

 Current use: Neiman Marcus

 Opened March 23, 1972 as the City of Paris by Liberty House.
 The City of Paris department store, a 122-year old San Francisco institution, was acquired by Amfac on March 23, 1972.
-The City of Paris name would be phased out by 1974 when liberty House replaced the store with a new building that opened on September 28, 1974.
+The City of Paris name would be phased out in 1974 when Liberty House replaced the store with a new building that opened in 1974.
 The building, and famous dome, later became home to Neiman Marcus.

-City of Paris by Liberty House - San Francisco (2)
+City of Paris by Liberty House - San Francisco (Stonestown)

 Location: Stonestown